classicfoo/notething/README.md

 X Find and replace not working on new window after going file > new T Pressing enter a few time on line with heading doesn't work as expected T Arrow keys doesn't move dates on calendar
+X Checkboxes not showing properly for settings.
+T Open file dialog makes other window focused.

 # Test Area